2-Day WISE Facilitator Training:

 This training will be hosted and provided by NJPN using Zoom.
 This training is an updated version of our previous curriculum where we will provide instructions and materials to assist in conducting the WISE Program in 2 settings: In-Person and Virtual.

 The WISE Program is a wellness and prevention program targeting older adults, which is designed to help them celebrate healthy aging, make healthy lifestyle choices and avoid substance abuse.
-It provides valuable educational services to older adults on topics including medication misuse and management, stress management, depression, and substance abuse.
+It provides valuable educational services to older adults on topics including medication misuse and management, stress management, depression, and substance misuse.
 Created by NJPN and implemented locally by prevention agencies across the country, WISE promotes health through education concerning high-risk behaviors in older adults.
 Since the program was launched in 1996, prevention programs presented by WISE facilitators have reached over 40,000 individuals.

 The WISE Program was awarded a 2009 National Exemplary Award for Innovative Substance Abuse Prevention Programs, Practices, and Policies by The National Association of State Alcohol and Drug Abuse Directors (NASADAD).
 The curriculum is listed on the Results First Clearinghouse Database, Administration for Community Living’s Aging and Disability Evidence-Based Programs and Practices (ADEPP) and was approved on SAMHSA’s National Registry of Evidence-based Programs and Practices (ADEPP).

 The six-lesson curriculum is facilitated by trained prevention specialists once per week over a six-week period.
 Each lesson is about two hours in length and is generally offered with breakfast or lunch.
 The content is organized in a manner to promote the understanding and value of generational diversity in a format that excites and energizes participants to share what they have learned with family, friends, and peers.
 During the lessons, participants are educated without the use of didactic teaching, but rather through interactive exercises that include small group discussion and projects, as this method of learning has been shown to be more effective with adult learners.
 They are also given tools and resources to take home, increasing the likelihood that what they have learned will be put into practice and shared.